jwills/de4ml/join-service/README.md

 challenge, please fork the repo and make some changes, and if you're taking my data engineering class, I would be happy to review any PRs that you send my way!

+1. In real systems, it is often the case that there will be some business logic that is allowed to override the decision made by the contextual bandit under certain circumstances.
+Decisions that were overridden should _not_ be emitted by the decision service because they are providing false information to the Learn component about what actually occurred (i.e., the reward that is associated with the decision does not correspond to the action that the bandit took.)
+Add an `/override_decision` endpoint to the join service which takes in the `decision_key` of the decision that was overridden and modify the SQL so that the that the overridden decision is filtered out of the `joined_decisions` materialized view.
 1. In the current implementation of the join service, the system will output _multiple_ records for each decision if multiple rewards show up during the delay period.
 Please change the definition of the materialized views so that only a single output record